phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 cargo:
        @cargo build
 ```
+We added a new `cargo` target that just executes `cargo build` and modified the `$(kernel)` target to link the created static lib .

-Now `cargo build` is executed on every `make`, even if no source file was changed.
+But now `cargo build` is executed on every `make`, even if no source file was changed.
 And the ISO is recreated on every `make iso`/`make run`, too.
-We could try to avoid this by adding dependencies on all rust source and cargo configuration files to the `cargo` target, but the ISO creation takes only half a second on my machine and most of the time we will have changed a Rust file when we run it.
+We could try to avoid this by adding dependencies on all rust source and cargo configuration files to the `cargo` target, but the ISO creation takes only half a second on my machine and most of the time we will have changed a Rust file when we run `make`.
 So we keep it simple for now and let cargo do the bookkeeping of changed files (it does it anyway).

 [github makefile]: #TODO